SoftwareHeritage/swhapguide/SWHAP@Paris.md

 	git checkout --orphan SourceCode
 	git rm -rf *

-Then, for every directory containing a version of the source code, in chronological order, we copy its contents from the `master` branch to the `SourceCode` branch, and commit it with the appropriate metadata.
+Then, for every directory of `browsable_source_code` containing a version of the source code, in chronological order, we copy its contents from the `master` branch to the `SourceCode` branch, and commit it with the appropriate metadata.